RenovAI helps retailers offer automated interior design advice to their customers – TechCrunch

 Alon Gilady, CEO of RenovAI, told me his startup is trying to solve the problem that many of us face when we’re moving into a new home — we aren’t interior designers, but we can’t afford to hire real designers, either.

-Apparently Gilady’s co-founder and vice president of products Alon Chelben had this issue himself when he moved into a new apartment and tried to use DIY design applications, only to be disappointed by the “very ugly” results.
+Apparently Gilady’s co-founder and vice president of products, Alon Chelben, had this issue himself when he moved into a new apartment and tried to use DIY design applications, only to be disappointed by the “very ugly” results.

-“He thought to himself, ‘I cannot design,'” Gilady said.
+“He thought to himself, ‘I cannot design,’ ” Gilady said.
 “From that idea, we realized that there’s an opportunity here.”

-While there are other online design services, Gilady said most of them are focused on creating 3D visualizations, or on connecting customers with a human designers.
+While there are other online design services, Gilady said most of them are focused on creating 3D visualizations, or on connecting customers with human designers.

 RenovAI (which is part of the current class of startups at Alchemist Accelerator) can also create visualizations, but its focus is on building AI tools that understand the principles of good design.
 And while the team started out by thinking of the consumer problem, they decided that the best path to market was by working with retailers.